Degree & Year in the Program

 Inequalities within the field of education; specifically race, gender and geographic inequalities; Inequalities within primary, secondary and higher educational institutions

-After completing my Masters in Sociology from the University of Nebraska-Lincoln this past year, I am excited to pursue my PhD here as well.
+After completing my Masters in Sociology from the University of Nebraska-Lincoln in 2019, I am looking forward to obtaining my PhD here as well.
 I earned a BA in Business at Doane University in Crete, Nebraska and took a circuitous route to the field of sociology.
 After working for multiple educational nonprofits across the country, including City Year New Hampshire and Teach For America in the Mississippi Delta, I developed a passion for identifying and remedying educational inequalities.
 I chose the University of Nebraska-Lincoln as an innovative institution in which to blend my interests in social justice and the social sciences.

 Nebraska is my home state, and I have enjoyed returning home to continue my studies.
 The university's sociology program is outstanding, both inside and outside of the classroom.
 I believe the key to Nebraska's excellence is the high expectations it has of its students coupled with the ingrained support networks of faculty and fellow graduate students.
 I have also appreciated the holistic educational approach the university provides: we are encouraged to collaborate within and outside our department, are given weekly opportunities to meet with sociologists across the United States, and we are given tools in which to succeed in both academic and non-academic contexts.
 And the school spirit is contagious!
 Go Huskers!

-In my free time I enjoy volunteering with Launch Leadership (an educational nonprofit that works with middle school and high school students), reading for my book club, and finding new adventures that Lincoln has to offer – the most recent being axe-throwing and skydiving.
+In my free time I enjoy volunteering with Launch Leadership (an educational nonprofit that works with middle school and high school students), reading for my book club, and finding new adventures– the most recent being hiking Machu Picchu!

 SOCI 391: Special Topics: Sex & Gender & Romantic Comedies, Online Synchronous